Skip to main content

 What are identity-based habits?

 Identity-based habits are routines you build by first deciding who you want to become, then acting in ways that prove it.
 Instead of chasing an outcome like losing 20 pounds, you adopt an identity like being someone who trains.
-The behavior flows from the self-image.
+The behavior flows from the self-image, not from willpower.

 Why does identity change make habits stick?